 Whether you’re planting your logo on union hats for your company events or marketing collateral for a campaign, if you do so without a trademark, your branded asset is unprotected.

-As a business owner, you can trademark your company name, your logo and your products’ names.
+As a business owner, you can trademark your company name, your logo, and your products’ names.
 Therefore, your trademarks make up a portion of your company’s identity.
-If you want to secure these crucial pieces of intellectual property in order to maintain a unique business identity, you need to take steps beyond simply registering your trademarks.
+If you want to secure these crucial pieces of intellectual property in order to maintain a unique business identity, you need to take steps beyond registering your trademarks.

 Once you complete the registration process, you need to continue protecting each trademark from infringement and counterfeiting.
 Read this post to learn how to protect your trademark for business.

 Join Our Small Business Community

 Get the latest news, resources and tips to help you and your small business succeed.

 Use Your Trademark Publicly

 One of the best ways to protect your trademark is to use it publicly.
 In the United States, companies advertise their rights to their trademarks by putting them to use in commerce.